microsoft/playwright/docs/src/api/class-locatorassertions.md

 * langs:
   - alias-java: hasText

 Ensures the [Locator] points to an element with the given text.
+All nested elements will be considered when computing the text content of the element.
 You can use regular expressions for the value as well.

 **Details**